facundoolano/aso/README.md

 Other options that may be useful are `cache` and `throttle`.
 See the reference of each scraper for all the available options.

+### Note about Google Play performance

+While iTunes provides an API to search apps with all their details, getting data from Google Play usually requires making a request for the search and then additional requests to get the details for each resulting app, then parsing the HTML.
+This means that most of the functions of this module (specially scores) will be muchs slower for Google Play than for iTunes (taking even minutes).
+This is expected given that data is scraped from Google Play in real time on every call.
+This can be partially mitigated using memoization, at the expense of memory usage, but a better approach (outside the scope of this project) to get faster results would be to periodically scan Google Play, save the data to a database and query that for score calculations.